 For direct enrollment coursework, all of our partner institutions (Bordeaux, Paris & Poitiers) have Covid protocols in place for students, faculty and staff in order to ensure academic continuity in the case of absence due to self-isolation and/or the need to switch to hybrid (or full remote) instruction because of increasing spread of the virus either within the institution and/or at a regional or national level.

-Internship arrangements can be made in Paris with EUSA, our academic internship partner.
-They may take place in person and/or in a blend of in person and remote activity, depending on the situation and or location of the employer/placement.
+Internship arrangements can be made for Paris undergraduate students with EUSA, our academic internship partner.
+They may take place in person and/or in a blend of in person and remote activity, depending on the situation and/or location of the employer/placement.

 Volunteer opportunities in Bordeaux, Paris & Poitiers can also be arranged, the conditions of which (in person, remote or a blend of the two) may vary depending on the placement.

-Students living in homestays, residence halls, and foyers will be able to quarantine there.
+Students living in homestays, student residence halls, and foyers will be able to quarantine there.

 Q What will students do if they are experiencing symptoms or otherwise believe they may have contracted COVID-19?

-Students experiencing symptoms should contact the program staff to notify them and to share their contact journals so that staff may reach out to others who may have been exposed.
+Students who test positive should always alert people with whom they were in close contact within the past 48 hours.
+They should also contact the program staff to notify them and to share their contact journals so that staff may reach out to other students, faculty and/or staff who may have been exposed.

 No. As is the case in the US, not all individuals are required to be vaccinated.
-The host country might not be as far along in the vaccination rollout process, so it is possible that host families, faculty, etc. will not yet have had access to a vaccine.
+It is possible that all members of host families, faculty, etc. will not yet have had all required doses and/or boosters.